-Join Candyce Mairs for an in-depth discussion in this video What is ColdFusion?, part of Getting Started with ColdFusion 10.
+Join Candyce Mairs for an in-depth discussion in this video What is ColdFusion?, part of Learning ColdFusion 10.

 I get asked quite often, when I'm talking to new web developers or new web designers, I get asked what is ColdFusion.
 If I mention the name, and it is a somewhat difficult topic to explain, so I have some visuals to assist you in understanding what ColdFusion is.
 First of all, ColdFusion is a server side language product.
 And I'll go through some explanations so that will make a little more sense.